 Employees are the lifeblood of businesses, and ensuring they are paid accurately and on time is of the utmost importance.
 Running payroll manually might work for a small business, but you'll need a more robust solution as you grow.
 If you use QuickBooks to handle your basic accounting, you could use QuickBooks Payroll.
 However, you might wonder if switching to a standalone solution like Gusto is a better option for managing your growing team.

 While both payroll service providers offer excellent functionality, a few key differences may lead you to choose one over the other.
-Compare the costs, features, and benefits of these Gusto and QuickBooks payroll solutions so you can make the best choice for your business.
+Compare the costs, features, and benefits of Gusto and QuickBooks Online payroll solutions so you can make the best choice for your business.

 While many kinds of payroll software are built to streamline and automate payroll tasks, QuickBooks and Gusto are two of the most popular, affordable options on the market.